 WW coaches have historically been overlooked, which created a layer of complexity and uncertainty in our team's understanding of their needs and pain points.
 To address this, I updated the sketches based on feedback and facilitated user research sessions with coaches.
 The objective was to understand the current experience with coaches and gather their feedback on possible features for CXP.

-I recruited 8 coaches from across the United States and conducted hour-and-a-half-long semi-structured interviews.
+I recruited 8 coaches from across the United States and conducted hour and a half semi-structured interviews.
 We split the interviews into three different activities.
-This approach enabled the team to deeply explore the current experience and collect valuable feedback on our concepts.
+This approach allowed the team to delve deep into the current experience and gather valuable feedback on our concepts.

 Mapping the current experience